 The high stakes of historical policy initiatives translate into high costs.
 The total outlay of federal, state, and local government continues to rise despite over twenty years of taxpayer revolt.
 In fact, government spending rose more under President George W. Bush, a foe of government spending, than any other president since world War 11.
 His Medicare Part D prescription drug program was the largest expansion of the welfare state since President Lyndon Johnson in the mid-1960s.
 The mandate of government continues to expand.

-Still, the governmental spending in the U.S. remains well behind the other major industrial countries when figured as a percentage of the gross national product.
+Still, the governmental spending in the U.S. remains well behind the other major industrial countries when figured as a percentage of the gross national product --- the total market basket of goods and services produced each year.
 The portion of the nation's economic activity controlled by all levels of government has declined somewhat.
 We will discuss the numbers under the budget component of the public policy cycle.

 The Public Policy Cycle Web Site | Page: © Wayne Hayes, Ph.D. | ProfWork |